ikarth/ViaAppiaNovel/output.markdown

 \newpage

-# Placentia to Altinum
+# Placentia To Altinum

-From Placentia to a village is a distance of about 11 miles when travelling by road.

-As they go up from {from}, they see the ruined walls.
+## To a village by road

+Leaving Placentia, Virgil set out for a village by road, at least 11 miles.

 He left the city early, before the rising of the sun.
-He passes another milestone.
-By the road is a salt spring.
 They pass a pillar on the right surmounted by a stone urn.
+On the road from Placentia to a village there is a village, in which there is a temple and grove.
 Not far from the road is a grave, on which is mounted a soldier standing by a horse.
 Who it is I do not know, but both horse and soldier were carved by Praxiteles.
+The road narrows here, an orchard wall encroaching on it.

 There was no story for None

-From a village to Mediolanum is a distance of about 27 miles when travelling by road.

-The sun beats down..
+## To Mediolanum by road

+Virgil departed from a village, intending to travel by road to Mediolanum, at least 27 miles.

+As they go up from a village, they see the ruined walls.
+This is a smooth road, by which many wagons were bringing wood to Mediolanum.
 By the road is a salt spring.
-He passes another milestone.
-A cloud passes in front of the sun.
-He set out from {from} amidst a throng travelling the same way.
-As they go up from {from}, they see the ruined walls.
+Now the road is quieter.

+Insert story about 383706

+Insert story about ['45.464', '9.188']

+## Travelling by road

+From Mediolanum to Verona is a journey of about 101 miles when travelling by road.

+This is a smooth road, by which many wagons were bringing wood to Verona.
+On the road from Mediolanum to Verona there is a village, in which there is a temple and grove.
+Along the road are graves, and a cenotaph.
+The road narrows here, an orchard wall encroaching on it.
+There a spring wells up, and around about it is a meadow.
+Water has washed out the road, making for slow going.
 Not far from the road is a grave, on which is mounted a soldier standing by a horse.
 Who it is I do not know, but both horse and soldier were carved by Praxiteles.

-Insert story about 383706

-Insert story about ['45.464', '9.188']

-Virgil departed from Mediolanum, intending to travel by road to Verona, a journey of about 101 miles.

-A caravan from {destination} passed by.
-Here is an ancient sanctuary common to all the gods, and around it is a grove containing springs.
-Now the road is quieter.
-His shoes are covered in dust from the road.
-On the road from {from} to {destination} there is a village, in which there is a temple and grove.
-He left the city early, before the rising of the sun.

 Insert story about 383816

 Insert story about ['45.439', '10.994']

-Leaving Verona, Virgil set out for Patavium by road, a distance of about 50 miles.

-As they go up from {from}, they see the ruined walls.
-Along the road are graves, and a cenotaph.
-Here is an ancient sanctuary common to all the gods, and around it is a grove containing springs.
-A caravan from {destination} passed by.
-He passes another milestone.
-Above the roads are ruins, among which is a cave sacred to Asclepius.
+## Departing from Verona

+From Verona to Patavium is at least 50 miles when travelling by road.

+The road narrows here, an orchard wall encroaching on it.
+A cloud passes in front of the sun.
+By the road is a salt spring.
 Not far from the road is a grave, on which is mounted a soldier standing by a horse.
 Who it is I do not know, but both horse and soldier were carved by Praxiteles.
+His shoes are covered in dust from the road.
+There a spring wells up, and around about it is a meadow.
+There is a fountain of cold water springing from the rock.
+An oxcart passes, loaded with grain.

 Insert story about 393473

 Insert story about ['45.41', '11.877']

+## To a village

-Leaving Patavium, Virgil set out for a village by road, about 13 miles away.
+Intending to travel by road to a village, Virgil left Patavium.
+It was about 13 miles away.

-A caravan from {destination} passed by.
-On the road from {from} to {destination} there is a village, in which there is a temple and grove.
-He passes another milestone.
-He set out from {from} amidst a throng travelling the same way.
+An oxcart passes, loaded with grain.
+Next to the straight road that leads to a village, there is visible a sculpted tomb.
+A cloud passes in front of the sun.
+Not far from the road is a grave, on which is mounted a soldier standing by a horse.
+Who it is I do not know, but both horse and soldier were carved by Praxiteles.
+Workers are raising the level of the road.
+He had set out from Patavium amidst a throng travelling the same way.

 There was no story for None

+## Travelling by road

-Leaving a village, Virgil set out for Altinum by road, a distance of about 14 miles.
+Leaving a village, Virgil set out for Altinum by road, at least 14 miles.

+He had set out from a village amidst a throng travelling the same way.
+Workers are raising the level of the road.
+As they go up from a village, they see the ruined walls.
+By the road is a salt spring.
 They pass a pillar on the right surmounted by a stone urn.
-He set out from {from} amidst a throng travelling the same way.
-He passes another milestone.
-The sun beats down..
-His shoes are covered in dust from the road.
+Water has washed out the road, making for slow going.
+A grove of Minerva is hard by the road, a grove of poplar trees.

 Insert story about 393374

 Insert story about ['45.579', '12.373']

+## 27 miles to Brundulum

-Intending to travel by ship down the coast to Brundulum, Virgil left Altinum.
-It was a distance of about 27 miles.
+Virgil departed from Altinum, intending to travel by ship down the coast to Brundulum, a distance of about 27 miles.

-Clouds the darkened heavens have drowned, and snatched the daylight from their eyes.
-Black night broods on the waters.
-All around from pole to pole the rattling peals resound.
-Frequent flashes light the lurid air.
-Down in a heap comes a broken mountain of water.
-The east wind forces a ship from the deep into shallows and quicksands.
-Piteous to see, it dashes on shoals and girdles with a sandbank.
-Before their eyes a vast sea descending strikes astern.
+A dusky shower drew up overhead carrying night and tempest.

+A fair harbor lies on either side of the city and the entrance is narrow.
+They all have stations for their ships, each man one for himself.

 There was no story for None

 Insert story about ['45.19', '12.31']

-From Brundulum to Altinum is about 27 miles away when travelling by ship down the coast.

-Then comes the creak of cables and the cries of seamen.
-The oars are snapped.
-They hang on the wave's ridge.
-The east wind forces a ship from the deep into shallows and quicksands.
+## The journey to Altinum

+Intending to travel by ship down the coast to Altinum, Virgil left Brundulum.
+It was a distance of about 27 miles.

+They spread their sails and ran over the waste sea in their hollow wood.
+The breezes woo the sails, and the canvas blows out to the swelling south.

+Driven from our course, we go wandering on the blind waves.
+Dubious days of blind darkness we wander on the deep, nights without a star.
+Without delay the sailors strongly toss up the foam.

+For they care not for bow or quiver, but for masts and oars of ships.
+They care for the shapely ships, rejoicing in that which they cross over the grey sea.

 Insert story about 393374